lawrennd/data/_colleagues/bernhard-schoelkopf.md

 linkedin:
 twitter: bschoelkopf
 biography: |
   My scientific interests are in the field of machine learning and inference from empirical data.
-This is usually based on statistical regularities, however, I take a particular interest in causal structures that underlie statistical dependences.
+This is usually based on statistical regularities, however, I take a particular interest in causal structures that underlie statistical dependencies.

   I have worked on a number of different applications of machine learning - in our field, you get "to play in everyone's backyard."
   For instance, I have been trying to play in the backyard of astronomers and photographers.
 website: https://is.mpg.de/~bs
 orcid:
 ---